TomasVotruba/tomasvotruba.com/source/_posts/2016-09-16-how-to-write-open-source-in-php-2-enjoy-skeletons.md

 ### `LICENSE`

+- license goes here
-- code for license, good to add as every country has different default approach, when this file is missing
+- it's important to have it as every country has different default approach, when this file is missing
 - [MIT](https://opensource.org/licenses/MIT) is the easiest to understand open-source license

 <span class="arrow-down-on-list">↓</span>